nori-dot-eco/contracts/docs/RemovalIdLib.md

-_Library encapsulating the logic around encoding and decoding removal token ids.

-The token IDs used for a given ERC1155 token in Removal encode information about the carbon removal in the following format(s), where the first byte encodes the format version:
+<i>Library encapsulating the logic around encoding and decoding removal token ids.
+The token IDs used for a given ERC1155 token in Removal encode information about the carbon removal in the following  format(s), where the first byte encodes the format version:  Version 0:  [1byte][1byte][--2 bytes--][--2 bytes--][--2 bytes--][----------

-Version 0:
+- 20 bytes------------
-[1byte][1byte][--2 bytes--][--2 bytes--][--2 bytes--][----------- 20 bytes------------- ][------4 bytes------]
+- ][------4 bytes------]  tokIdV--meth&amp;v---vintage------country------subdivision-----------
-tokIdV--meth&amp;v---vintage------country------subdivision------------ supplier address --------------subidentifier--
+- supplier address --------------subidentifier-

-For methodology 1 (regenerative ag), the subidentifier serves as a parcel identifier._
+- For methodology 1 (regenerative ag), the subidentifier serves as a parcel identifier.</i>